igrishaev/pg2/README.md

 ## Arrays support

 In JDBC, arrays have always been a pain.
-Every time you want to pass an array to the database or read it back, you've got to wrap your data with various Java classes, extend protocols, and multimethods.
-In Postgres, the array type is quite powerful but underestimated due to poor support in drivers.
-This yet another reason for running this project: to provide easy access to Postgres arrays.
+Every time you're about to pass an array to the database and read it back, you've got to wrap your data with various Java classes, extend protocols, and multimethods.
+In Postgres, the array type is quite powerful yet underestimated due to poor support of drivers.
+This is one more reason for running this project: to bring easy access to Postgres arrays.

-In short words, when one reads an array, they get it as an ordinary vector.
-And vice versa: to pass an array into a query, just submit a vector.
+In short words, in PG2, when reading arrays, you get a Clojure vector.
+And vice
+versa: to pass an array object into a query, just submit a vector.

-PG2 tries its best to provide seamless integration between Clojure vectors and Postgres arrays.
+PG2 tries its best to provide seamless connection between Clojure vectors and Postgres arrays.
 First, it supports arrays of any type: not only primitives like numbers and strings but `uuid`, `numeric`, `timestamp(tz)`, `json(b)`, and more as well.

 Second, arrays might have more than one dimension.
-If you have a 3D array of integers like `cube::int[][][]`, it will become a nested vector when read with PG2.
+Nothing prevents you from having a 3D array of integers like `cube::int[][][]`, and it becomes a nested vector when fetched by PG2.

-A technical note: PG2 supports both encoding and decoding of arrays in both text and binary modes.
+*A technical note: PG2 supports both encoding and decoding of arrays in both text and binary modes.*

 Here is a short demo session.
 Let's prepare a table with an array of strings: